James-Nuccini/imdb-top-1000-analysis/README.md

 - Christopher Nolan had the highest average IMDb rating (min.
 3 films).
 - No strong correlation between rating and vote count, but high-vote films tend to be well-rated.

+## Notes on Chart Design

+During a later Tableau course, I learned that trimming the y-axis in bar or line charts can sometimes lead to misleading impressions, especially if viewers aren't aware that the scale has been reduced.
+After reviewing my IMDb project, I recognize that the genre rating chart uses a y-axis that starts at 7.0 instead of 0.

+This was an intentional choice to highlight subtle differences between genres, as the dataset only includes top-rated movies with IMDb ratings between 7.8 and 9.3.
+A full 0–10 scale would have flattened all distinctions.
+I’ve noted this here to be transparent about the visualization approach and show that I’m always learning and evolving in best practices for data storytelling.

 ## 🧠 Author

 James Nuccini